 “But wait, why is it important that I wait for a puppy off your referral list?
 Joe Schmoe has 6 puppies right now AND he is willing to sell me two so I can raise littermates!
 This is a great solution, the puppies will keep each other entertained!
 Oh, and I did ask about health testing.
 Their dogs have never had an issue, so they don’t have to test.“

 Second, a good breeder will not sell you littermates.
 There are tons of problems with littermates, that’s a whole topic you can read more about.
 Also, anyone who would sell you two puppies at the same time is likely just trying to clear inventory.
-Preservation breeders want to make sure you are equipped to properly socialize and raise your puppy with appropriate training and exercise.
-Only a very experienced dog trainer/Vizsla owner would be equipped to take on this challenge with a high energy breed like ours.
+For instance, Preservation Breeders will make sure you are ready to properly socialize and raise your puppy with appropriate training and exercise.
+Only a very experienced dog trainer/Vizsla owner are equipped to take on littermates with a high energy breed like ours.

 Health Testing: Non-Negotiable